ankitha-rhemani/music-lyrics-app-2021/README.md

 # music-lyrics-app-2021
-Two Android apps built using Niotron, reaching 74.5K+ installs, maintained for 2 years and later responsibly sunset due to copyright considerations.
+Two Android apps built using Kodular, reaching 74.5K+ installs, maintained for 2 years and later responsibly sunset due to copyright considerations.

 # Overview
 This project represents a significant phase of my early app-development journey.
 Built in 2021, these fan-made music & lyrics apps were created when I was both a K-pop enthusiast and an app-building enthusiast, constantly looking for opportunities to learn by building and publishing real products.